Denice Denton: University of California

 Denton was the first openly gay, and at 45, the youngest person to be appointed to be chancellor in the University of California system by UC President Robert Dynes.
 She succeeded Martin Chemers, who served as acting chancellor following the resignation of M. R. C. Greenwood who became the University of California Provost.

 Denton's recruitment package would eventually include a $275,000 salary, $68,750 as a moving allowance, improvements to the chancellor's on-campus residence which included a $30,000 dog pen initially budgeted at $7,000.
 Included in the deal was a tenured professorial appointment with a $192,000 salary, and a housing assistance allowance of up to $50,000 for her partner, Gretchen Kalonji.

 Although much of the 7000 sqft of her residence was used for campus functions, the approximately $600,000 renovation cost, and overall cost of Denton's recruitment brought criticism.
 This contrasts sharply against increasing student fees, up 79 percent in four years, and low pay raises for clerical and service staff.

 After an April 2005 campus protest over these issues resulted in the arrest of 19 students, 200 faculty signed a petition condemning her "unwarranted" use of force.
 She also was allegedly a victim of personal harassment, in the form of verbal insults.
 A barricade was tossed through her guest-bedroom window on June 10, 2005.
 Protesters advocating higher wages for custodians blocked Denton in her car outside her office for about five minutes on June 6, 2006, while performing a skit about racism.

 On April 5, 2005, anti-war protesters forced military recruiters at a campus career fair to leave campus.
 Denton received dozens of threatening phone calls and e-mails.
 When it was discovered that protest was listed as a "credible threat" on the TALON database managed by the Pentagon's Counterintelligence Field Agency, Denton helped persuade California Senators Boxer and Feinstein to request an investigation.
 Ultimately, campus protests were removed from the database.

-After Denton's death, astronomy and astrophysics professor George R. Blumenthal was named Acting Chancellor, and officially became the university's tenth Chancellor on September 19, 2007.